Milorad Ekmečić: Career

 After completing high school in 1947, Ekmečić enrolled in general history undergraduate study at the University of Zagreb, from which he graduated in 1952.
 In the same year he took up an assistant position at the Faculty of Philosophy, University of Sarajevo.
 Ekmečić conducted research in archives in Zagreb, Belgrade, Zadar, and Vienna in Austria.
 He received his doctorate in history from the University of Zagreb in 1958 upon defending his dissertation entitled The uprising in Bosnia from 1875 to 1878, which has been published in three editions and translated into German.
 He visited Princeton University, New Jersey, in 1961, and then continued his academic career as a professor of history at the University of Sarajevo where he worked as a full professor from 1968 until 1992 teaching "General History of the New Age" and "Introduction to the Science of History" courses.
 During this time he also spent some time as a visiting professor at the University of Michigan in Ann Arbor, Michigan.

 During the time of socialist Yugoslavia, Ekmečić authored several important works.
 Along with Vladimir Dedijer, Ivan Božić and Sima Ćirković, he co-authored History of Yugoslavia published in English in 1974, having already appeared in Serbo-Croatian in 1972.
 The book was hailed as "one of the most comprehensive histories of Yugoslavia in the English language", despite a tendency towards Marxist historiography and the absence of a detailed examination of the post-World War II period.
 In this book, Ekmečić drew upon nineteenth-century developments to challenge the decentralists within Yugoslav historiographical thought who supported the separate national entities of the South Slavic nations.
 Instead, Ekmečić asserted that unitarian assimilation was to be preferred, saying that nationhood based on language was the only concept which was acceptable from both a rationalist and romanticist perspective.
 He also concluded that religion was to blame for the push towards decentralisation.
-His approach betrayed a double-standard, whereby he criticised only non-Serb South Slavic nationalism.
+According to the Croatian-American historian, Ivo Banac, Ekmečić's approach betrayed a double-standard, whereby he criticised only non-Serb South Slavic nationalism.
+The Serbian historian Bojan Aleksov points out that Ekmečić suggested that the Serbian Orthodox Church had consistently maintained and protected a separate identity for Serbs, and for this reason their susceptibility to alternative formulations of nationhood was low, especially in the nineteenth century.
 In 1989, Ekmečić published Stvaranje Jugoslavije 1790–1918 [Creation of Yugoslavia 1790–1918].
 According to the historian Jasna Dragović-Soso, in this book Ekmečić advanced the idea that Serbian national ideology was the "main integrative and pro-Yugoslav force", and blamed what he claimed was an "inherently obstructionist Croatian national ideology", based partly on "virulently anti-Serb Catholicism", for Yugoslavia's problems and its ultimate disintegration.
-This construction was criticised by the historian Ivo Banac, who claimed that "religion played virtually no part" in the development of Croatian national ideology.
+This construction was also criticised by Banac, who asserted that "religion played virtually no part" in the development of Croatian national ideology.
+According to his obituary in Vreme news magazine, Ekmečić was considered "a prominent representative of Serbian critical historiography".